raquelrguima/raquelrguima.github.io/index.md

 ## Introduction

-Dr. Guimaraes is currently a Post Doctoral Research Fellow at the International Institute for Applied Systems Analysis (IIASA, Austria).
-She is in a sabbatical leave as a Professor in the Economics Department at Federal University of Paraná (Brazil).
+Dr. Guimaraes is currently a Post Doctoral Research Fellow at the [International Institute for Applied Systems Analysis](https://www.iiasa.ac.at/) (IIASA, Austria).
+She is in a sabbatical leave as a Professor in the [Department of Economics at Federal University of Paraná](http://www.sociaisaplicadas.ufpr.br/portal/depecon/) (Brazil).

 Raquel teaches courses in economic demography, development microeconomics and econometric methods for public policy evaluation.
 Her current research interests include migration and vulnerability, risks and simulation models.

-Dr. Guimaraes graduated from Federal University of Minas Gerais, Brazil, in 2007 with degrees in economics.
+Dr. Guimaraes graduated from Federal University of Minas Gerais, Brazil, in 2007 with degree in economics.
 She completed an MA degree in International Comparative Education at Stanford University (2011) and earned a doctorate in demography from Federal University of Minas Gerais in 2014.

 ### Academic Affiliations